Hope Awards Honouring Oncology Pharmacy Excellence. Est. 2019

 PROCESS

-First place award winners will receive a cash prize of $2,000 and may have an opportunity to present their achievement at the CAPhO 2023 conference.
+Top Projects will receive $2,000 and may have an opportunity to present their achievement at the CAPhO conference.
 Travel to the conference is the responsibility of the applicant.

-The HOPE Awards will be presented once a year, in conjunction with the annual Canadian Association of Pharmacy in Oncology (CAPhO) conference.
+The HOPE Awards are presented once a year, in conjunction with the annual Canadian Association of Pharmacy in Oncology (CAPhO) conference.
+The 2026 CAPhO conference will take place in Saskatoon, Saskatchewan.

 SUBMISSION PROCESS